-Last month Susanna Hoffman and a number of other students at Patrick Henry College fasted for 24 hours to raise awareness and financial support in the fight against human trafficking.
+Last month Susanna Hoffman, and a number of other students at Patrick Henry College, fasted for 24 hours to raise awareness and financial support in the fight against human trafficking.

-The fast, initiated by the International Justice Mission (IJM) is called the "Freedom Fast” and took place at schools and churches all across the country—PHC being one of the many “chapters” taking part in the event.
-As participants, each student gave up something in their lives for a day for to raise awareness and contribute to IJM financially.
+The fast, initiated by the International Justice Mission (IJM), is called the "Freedom Fast” and took place at schools and churches all across the country—PHC being one of the many “chapters” taking part in the event.
+As participants, each student gave up something in their lives for a day to raise awareness and contribute to IJM financially.

 “I haven’t really decided what I’m giving up yet,” Hoffman said.
 “I would like to go all the way and do liquids.”

 It’s really up to students about what they want to give up and how much they want to donate.
-Hoffman sees IJM and their fight against human trafficking as topic close to home—one that she’s passionate about.
+Hoffman sees IJM and their fight against human trafficking as a topic close to home—one that she’s passionate about.